ehamberg/gtdguide/src/lyagtd.markdown

 These lists will be reviewed regularly and form the backbone of the GTD system.
 Their workings are described below.
-In addition to the lists you will need a
-<span class="calendar">calendar</span> which lets you write down both date and
-time bound tasks/events.
+In addition to the lists you will need a ~~calendar~~ which lets you write down both date and time bound tasks/events.

 <div class="important">